 Enter the Royal Botanic Gardens, as Kew Gardens are officially known, and you are enveloped by blazes of color, extraordinary blooms, hidden trails, and lovely old follies.
 Beautiful though it all is, Kew's charms are secondary to its true purpose as a major center for serious research.
 Academics are hard at work on more than 300 scientific projects across as many acres, analyzing everything from the cacti of eastern Brazil to the yams of Madagascar.
 First opened to the public in 1840, Kew has been supported by royalty and nurtured by landscapers, botanists, and architects since the 1720s.
-Today the gardens, now a Unesco World Heritage site, hold more than 30,000 species of plants, from every corner of the globe.
+Today the gardens, now a UNESCO World Heritage Site, hold more than 30,000 species of plants, from every corner of the globe.

-and the Temperate House—are filled with exotic blooms, and many of the plants have been there since the final glass panel was fixed into place.
-The enormous Temperate House contains the largest greenhouse plant in the world, a Chilean wine palm rooted in 1846.
-(It's so big that you have to climb the spiral staircase to the roof to get a proper view of it).
+up into the air.
+Two great 19th-century greenhouses—the Palm House and the Temperate House—are filled with exotic blooms, and many of the plants have been there since the final glass panel was fixed into place.
+Unfortunately the enormous Temperate House is closed for maintenance until 2018, so until then you won't be able to gawk at the largest greenhouse plant in the world, a Chilean wine palm planted in 1846 (and so big that you have to climb the spiral staircase to the roof to get a proper view of it).